xmos/lib_gpio/doc/rst/lib_gpio.rst

 by multiplexing the port output or input in software.
 This means that there are some performance implications, namely:

-* The internal buffering, serializing and de-serializing features of the xCORE port are not available.
+* The internal buffering, serialising and de-serializing features of the `xcore` port are not available.
 * The software locking and multiplexing between individual bits of the port limits performance.
-As such, toggling pins at speed above 1Mhz, for example, is not achievable (on a 62.5Mhz logical core).
-The limit may be lower depending on the other code is running on the core and how the other pins of the port are being driven.
+As such, toggling pins at speed above 1 MHz, for example, is not achievable when running eight threads on a tile on a device running at 500 MHz.
+  The limit may be lower depending on the other code is running on the task and how the other pins of the port are being driven.

 As such, sharing multi-bit ports is most suitable for slow I/O such as LEDs, buttons and reset lines.

 |newpage|